In this GenerateBlocks review, I will be going through this amazing, lightweight, Gutenberg block-based WordPress plugin.

 From there you have two options, either get help by opening a support ticket, or find a relevant solution on the GenerateBlocks Community Forum.
 Since this plugin is popular amongst WordPress users, you are likely to find a solution on the forum itself.

-I have been using GenerateBlocks Pro for more than a year and have faced no issues yet.
-But, looking at their activity on the community forum, I can say you are assured to get premium help and support at the earliest.
+Besides, looking at their activity on the community forum, I can say you are assured to get premium help and support at the earliest.

 You can see the top requests include features like Tab, Accordion, Modal, Global Colors, Contact Form blocks, etc.